05798/pytest-git-selector/README.md

 1. `--git-diff-args` - arguments to pass to the `git diff` command used in the plugin to select tests that lead to a changed file
 2. `--src-path` - specifies the directory containing the source code for the project. `src` and the current working directory are automatically added so this argument should not be required in most cases
+3. `--extra-deps-file` - specifies a path to a file containing dependencies between files not captured by Python import statements e.g. test input files.
+Edges should be in the form '(a.py,b.json)' where a.py depends on b.json.
+Edges separated by a space or newline.
+NOTE there is NO space after the comma.
+If edges are specified using relative paths, they interpreted as being relative to the directory containing the project root directory containing the .git folder.

 ### Examples